Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 H – QUEEN’S VIEW VISITOR CENTRE – The lovely views overlooking Loch Tummel are a part of Tay Forest Park.
 The viewpoint has been named after Queen Victoria, following her visit in 1866.
 The visitor center and the café were closed during our visit, you can check their website for reopening information.
 Note that the viewing point is open at all times with parking and toilets on site.

-Queen's View, Scotland - Scotland Road Trip Itinerary
+Queen's View, Scotland on a Scotland Road Trip Itinerary

 Queen's View © The Luxury Travelers